by Jessica Gore of The Sweater Collective

 Stockinette stitch = knit every round

--Instructions are written for the Magic Loop method of working in the round.
-They are to be worked from the beginning to end of each round unless instructions are specified for stitches on first needle of the round (N1; top of foot/front of leg), and second needle of the round (N2; sole of foot/back of leg), separately.
-If you are using double-pointed needles or a short circular needle instead, use extra markers as needed to designate between the front and back halves of your sock.
+-Instructions are written for the Magic Loop method of working in the round with a long circular needle.
+They are to be worked from the beginning to end of each round unless instructions are specified for stitches on first needle (N1; top of foot/front of leg), and second needle (N2; sole of foot/back of leg), separately.
+If you are using double-pointed needles or a short circular needle, use markers as needed to designate between what will be the front and back halves of the sock.

 -A toe-up cast on, such as Judy’s Magic Cast On, and a stretchy bind off, such as Jeny’s Surprisingly Stretchy Bind Off, are recommended for beginning and finishing your socks.
 You will also need to know how to work short rows by wrapping stitches.